playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 2. Use a object map to keep track of each dropdown's `expanded` property
 3. Migrate the usage of the `hidden` attribute to conditionally render instead

-## Migrating hardcoded elements to a list
+## Migrating Hardcoded Elements to a List

 Let's start by creating an array of strings that we can use to render each dropdown with.